jamalag/mediasoup/README.md

-# mediasoup - Youtube Video Tutorial Series
+# mediasoup - Youtube Video Tutorial Series (Part 2)
 YouTube mediasoup tutorial

 This code is a companion to the YouTube video (link below) demostrating how to integrate mediasoup SFU in a node.js application.